 Make an appointment to donate blood.

-Update includes one additional death related to COVID-19 SANTA FE – New Mexico state health officials on Saturday announced 17 additional positive tests for COVID-19.
-Per the state Department of Health, the most recent cases are: 11 new cases in Bernalillo County8 new cases in Chaves County2 new cases in Cibola County3 new cases in Curry...
+SANTA FE – New Mexico state health officials on Sunday announced 203 additional COVID-19 cases.
+Per the state Department of Health, the most recent cases are: 65 new cases in Bernalillo County8 new cases in Chaves County2 new cases in Cibola County3 new cases in Curry...

 SANTA FE – New Mexico public education will shift to a learn-at-home model as schools remain closed for the rest of the academic year, Gov. Michelle Lujan Grisham and state education and child care officials announced Friday.
 The decision is part of a two-pronged plan...